 SIMSS is somewhat of a blank canvas and it is likely that uses will be found for it beyond its initial design and operational concept.

 When testing the concept of SIMSS it might be interesting to compare it against recent deployments and standing patrols.

-Caribbean, equipped with a range of disaster relief supplies, work boats, helicopter and embarked sappers SIMSS could provide hurricane relief to impacted communities.
+The Caribbean, equipped with a range of disaster relief supplies, workboats, helicopters and embarked sappers SIMSS could provide hurricane relief to impacted communities.
 In the drugs interdiction role the same helicopter, multiple UAV’s, a small detachment of RM/civilians and a group of fast response boats would be able to cover a large area.